ikariiin/Leloutama/README.md

 ## How to use the `cli/run.php`? or How to run the server?

+You can get the info about the options by by running the script with option `-h`.

 You need to specify three options, or you can omit `--host` and `--port`, which would be set to default if nothing is specified.

 The default for `host` is `127.0.0.1` and `port` is `9000`.